The total amount of money that can be madefrom an investment.

 SYNONYMS:

-contend, fight, hold off; battle, breast, combat, confront, counter, defy, face, meet, object, oppose, repel; thwart, withstand
+contend, fight, hold off; battle, breast, combat, confront, counter, defy, face, meet, object, oppose, repel; thwart, withstand4.

 to be the cause of (a situation, action, or state of mind)